vk-poonyakanok/data-science-bootcamp9/Resume.md

 Link-In-bio: https://bit.ly/m/vitchakorn

 ### About me
-Passionate General Practitioner with a strong interest in data analytics and travel medicine.
-Proficient in applying data-driven approaches to improve healthcare services and patient care.
-Eager to expand my expertise in preventive medicine and data analysis.
+General Practitioner with a strong background in data analytics and a focus on preventive and travel medicine.
+Currently in residency training program, I aim to enhance healthcare services through data-driven approaches and specialize in vaccinology and pre-travel consultation.

 ### Portfolio
 - [Malaria Situation in Thailand Dashboard (Tableau)](https://public.tableau.com/app/profile/vitchakorn.poonyakanok/viz/MalariainThailand/Malaria)